-The creation, modification and deletion of Hosts is done primarily via the 'Hosts' page from the Configuration menu.
+The creation, modification and deletion of Hosts is done via the 'Hosts' page from the Configuration menu.

 The Host settings section comprises of a sortable/filterable grid view containing all of the Hosts within the Opsview Monitor system.
 Each column header can be filtered on relevant information, i.e. a User can filter the list to show only Hosts that have a given Host Template applied, or show only Hosts that are members of a given Host Group.
 When a filter is in place the column header changes color: